Erikson Institute Organizational Consultation Service

 In the last several years, we have carried out consultation projects with a number of human service institutions, ranging from mental health organizations to community service organizations (e.g., a philanthropic organization and a community radio station), from the Berkshire community to Portland, Maine, and from an intensive event (e.g., a weekend retreat for founders of non-profit organizations) to ongoing consultation through a major leadership crisis.
 In the words of a member of a weekend Leadership Retreat: “We did more work in those three days than we could have in three years of meetings here.”

-For questions or to discuss a possible consultation, please contact Lee Watroba, the EI Executive Assistant, at 413-931-5284.
+For questions or to discuss a possible consultation, please contact Lee Watroba, Erikson Institute Program and Community Outreach Manager, at 413-931-5284.